 Hemp-based products are significantly lower in THC, the element that produces the much sought-after “high”.

-CBD won’t get you high, says Arthur Jaffee, founding member of Elixinol, a Colorado-based company that manufactures and provides high quality hemp extracts.
+CBD won’t get you high, says Arthur Jaffee, a founding member of Elixinol, a Colorado-based company that manufactures and provides high-quality hemp extracts.
 “It has valuable cannabinoids but (is) extremely low in THC,” he said.